Ontario's OHIP Card: The Definitive Guide

 After renewing online, you will be able to print temporary documents to prove your status until your new card arrives in the mail.

-If your mailing address is up-to-date, you should receive a renewal notice.
-To use the OHIP online renewal service you must be eligible for OHIP coverage.
+If your mailing address is up-to-date, you should receive an OHIP card renewal notice.
+To use the OHIP card renewal online service you must be eligible for OHIP coverage.
 Your photo health card must expire within 90 days or have been expired for fewer than 90 days.
 You will also need to have an up-to-date photo and signature on your health card.

 Watch out!